Battle of Austerlitz: Third Coalition

 In December 1804, an Anglo-Swedish agreement led to the creation of the Third Coalition.
-British Prime Minister William Pitt spent 1804 and 1805 in a flurry of diplomatic activity geared towards forming a new coalition against France, and by April 1805, Britain and Russia had signed an alliance.
-Having been defeated twice in recent memory by France, and being keen on revenge, Austria joined the coalition a few months later.
+British Prime Minister William Pitt the Younger spent 1804 and 1805 in a flurry of diplomatic activity geared towards forming a new coalition against France, and by April 1805, Britain and Russia had signed an alliance.
+Having been defeated twice in recent memory by France and being keen on revenge, Austria joined the Coalition a few months later.

 Forces

 French Imperial army

-Before the formation of the Third Coalition, Napoleon had assembled an invasion force, called the Armée d'Angleterre (Army of England) around six camps at Boulogne in Northern France.
-He intended to use this force, amounting to 150,000 men, to strike at England, and was so confident of success that he had commemorative medals struck to celebrate the conquest of the English.
+Before the formation of the Third Coalition, Napoleon had assembled an invasion force called the Armée d'Angleterre (Army of England) around six camps at Boulogne in Northern France.
+He intended to use this force, amounting to 150,000 men, to strike at England and was so confident of success that he had commemorative medals struck to celebrate the conquest of the English.
 Although they never invaded, Napoleon's troops received careful and invaluable training for any possible military operation.
-Boredom among the troops occasionally set in, but Napoleon paid many visits and conducted lavish parades in order to boost morale.
+Boredom among the troops occasionally set in, but Napoleon paid many visits and conducted lavish parades to boost morale.